101 Best Things to Do on Oʻahu, Hawaiʻi

 2. Waikīkī Beach - Waikīkī Beach is good for learning how to surf, nice accommodations, good dining, and nightlife, but the overcrowded beach filled with imported sand is not one of them.
 Truly, any other Oʻahu beach is far better and much less crowded.

-4. Laniākea Beach - I wrote about this one under viewing Hawaiian Sea Turtles, but in short, I believe there are better locations around Oʻahu than the popular Laniākea Beach.
+4. Laniākea Beach - I wrote about this one under viewing Hawaiian Sea Turtles, but in short, I believe there are better locations around Oʻahu than the popular Laniākea Beach on the North Shore.

 5. Diamond Head (Lēʻahi) - Just because Diamond Head is close to Waikīkī, doesn’t mean that’s it’s a great hike.
-I say this because the Diamond Head Trail is a very busy and congested hike, which is why I highly recommend choosing any other adventure that I listed above in order to truly see Oʻahu’s beautiful trails for what they have to offer!
+I say this bluntly because the Diamond Head Trail is a very busy and congested hike, which is why I highly recommend choosing any other trail that I listed above in order to truly see Oʻahu for what it has to offer!

 Late afternoon hiking in the Koʻolau Mountains.